 Yucatan capital city, Merida is a colorful vibrant city, a symbol of colonial architecture and culture, and an unmissable stop if you are planning a Yucatan Itinerary.
 There are many things to do in Merida, but if you have limited time these are the top things that you can squeeze in a day or two.

-There are so many things to do in Merida and from Merida that you could stay for months.
+There are so many things to do in Merida and from Merida that you could stay there for months and never get bored.
 Whether you are planning a road trip around Yucatan or are you visiting directly from Cancun I would suggest you stop for at least a couple of days to enjoy Merida to the fullest.

 The city is very safe to walk around, and whether you are traveling with your kids or on your own, you will enjoy every corner.

 You will also be happy to know that although Merida is not on the coast, there are many amazing beaches around Merida that you can enjoy.
 Even if it’s not the Caribbean sea, you will find pretty awesome beach spots.

 Why was it called the white city?
 I’ll tell you in a bit.

 Merida was founded in 1542 by Francisco de Montejo junior (or handsome) on the remaining of the ancient Mayan city, called T’hó, which means 5 in the Mayan language.
 In fact, when he arrived he found 5 Mayan temples surrounding a huge plaza and resembling the Roman ruins of the city of Merida in Extremadura, Spain, and therefore he adopted the same name.
 Merida of Yucatan.

 The white stones of the old city have been used to build the new one and you will find some bas-relief mounted into the walls of the new Catholic churches and several other buildings.

 You will see the remaining of the old wall that surrounded the city, built by the criollos to protect themselves from the sporadic revolts from the indigenous Mayans.